V4Fire/Client/src/components/friends/async-render/README.md

 ## How does it work?

-The class brings a new method to create iterable objects: `asyncRender.iterate` that should be used with the `v-for` directive.
+The class introduces a new method to create iterable objects: `asyncRender.iterate`, which should be used with the `v-for` directive.
 Don't forget to declare where to mount dynamically rendered fragments.
-To do it, place your code within another node that marked by the `v-async-target` directive.
+To do this, place your code within another node marked by the `v-async-target` directive.

 ```
 < .container v-async-target
   /// The first ten elements are rendered synchronously.
-  /// After that, the rest elements will be split into chunks by ten elements and rendered asynchronously.
+  /// After that, the remaining elements will be split into chunks of ten elements and rendered asynchronously.
   /// The rendering of async fragments does not force re-rendering of the main component template.
   < .&__item v-for = el in asyncRender.iterate(myData, 10)
     {{ el }}
 ```

-As we see in the example, `iterate` splits iteration into separated chunks.
+As seen in the example, `iterate` splits iteration into separate chunks.
-Basically, the first chunk is rendered immediate, but the rest - asynchronously.
+Essentially, the first chunk is rendered immediately, while the rest are rendered asynchronously.

-Using the second parameter, we can manage how many fragments can be placed within one render chunk (by default, the chunk size is equal to one).
+Using the second parameter, we can control how many fragments can be placed within one render chunk (by default, the chunk size is equal to one).
-Also, it is possible to skip several elements from the start.
-To do it, provide the second parameter as a tuple, where the first parameter is a number to skip, the second one is a render chunk size.
+Additionally, it is possible to skip several elements from the start.
+To do this, provide the second parameter as a tuple, where the first parameter is the number to skip, and the second one is the render chunk size.

 ```
 < .container v-async-target